olmjo/tigress-scripts/README.md

 You will be prompted by several questions like

 ```
+@ Do you want to set up your account to use an updated compiler version?
+    Note 1: may be necessary for some R packages
+    Note 2: only needs to be done once per system
+    Note 3: may have no effect on certain machines
+[y/n]

-Do you need to DL Rmpi? [y/n]
+@ Do you need to DL Rmpi?
+[y/n]

-Do you need to add openmpi libs to the linker path? [y/n]
+@ Do you need to add OpenMPI support?
+    Note: needs to only be added once
+[y/n]

-Do you need to install Rmpi? [y/n]
+@ Do you need to install Rmpi?
+[y/n]

-Do you need to misc.
-HPC packages? [y/n]n
+@ Do you need to install misc.
+HPC R packages?
+[y/n]

 ```

 If you've never run this before, answer "y" to each question.